Prince Estabrook: Emancipation

 Prince Estabrook returned to Lexington after the war as a free man.
-It is often stated that Benjamin granted Prince his freedom, but the Quock Walker case effectively outlawed the practice by the time Prince returned from the war.
+It is often stated that Benjamin granted Prince his freedom, but the Quock Walker case effectively outlawed the practice when Prince returned from the war.

 In whatever way Prince gained his freedom, he remained with Benjamin's family upon his return.
-The 1790 census shows Benjamin Estabrook's household included a “non-white freeman” as a resident.
+The 1790 census shows Benjamin Estabrook's household included a "non-white freeman" as a resident.
 Prince likely remained with Benjamin as a paid farmhand during this period.
-There is not much known about his role in the community, aside from some stories that point to him being well regarded by the residents.
+There is little known about his role in the community, aside from some stories that point to his being well-regarded by the residents.

-Some sources point to Prince Estabrook being married during this time, but there is no marriage on record.
+Some sources point to Prince Estabrook being married during this time, but no marriage is recorded.

 Later life and death

 Following Benjamin's death in 1803, the Estabrook family began to disperse.
 His son, Nathan, moved to land that belonged to Benjamin in Ashby, Massachusetts in 1805 after selling the house in Lexington.
-It was around this time that Prince, who would have been in his mid-sixties, moved to live with Nathan in Ashby.
+Around this time, Prince, who would have been in his mid-sixties, moved to live with Nathan in Ashby.

 Prince Estabrook's age was estimated at 90 when he died of unknown causes in 1830.
-He was buried behind the Ashby Church and his grave was marked simply as “Prince Estabrook, Negro.”
-In 1930 the US War Department replaced the headstone with one recognizing his service during the Revolutionary War.
+He was buried behind the Ashby Church, and his grave was marked simply as "Prince Estabrook, Negro".
+In 1930 the United States Department of War replaced the headstone with one recognizing his service during the American Revolutionary War.
 The town of Ashby once held ceremonies to commemorate Black History Month at his gravesite, but the site goes virtually unrecognized today.